 Sapphire Reserve – Ink Business Preferred – Freedom Unlimited

-You can earn 3x points in a staggering seven categories between the Reserve and the Ink Preferred!
-You get 3x points on travel (shared by both cards), dining, and the other five business categories.
-And all non-bonus spend earns 1.5x points.
+You can earn 3x points in a plethora of categories between the Reserve and the Ink Preferred!
+You get 3x points on general travel (shared by both cards), dining, and the other five business categories.
+But travel purchased via the Chase Travel Portal earns 5x points.
+All non-bonus spend earns 1.5x points per dollar.

 Furthermore, you get all the travel benefits of the Reserve and the business benefits of the Ink Preferred.
 Some of the highlights include the $300 General Travel Credit, Chase Cell Phone Protection, and 6-Hour Trip Delay Insurance.
-However, all three cards have a total annual fee of $545, which is just $5 less than the Amex Platinum Card alone.
+However, all three cards have a total annual fee of $645.

-Sapphire Reserve – Freedom – Freedom Unlimited – Ink Business Cash
+Sapphire Preferred – Freedom Unlimited – Ink Business Cash

-This combination earns 5x UR points from the Freedom’s rotating categories and the Ink Business Cash’s categories.
-It also earns 3x points on Travel and Dining as well as 2x points on Gas.
-And all non-bonus spend earns 1.5x points.
+This combination earns 5x UR points in travel purchased via the Chase Travel Portal and within the Ink Business Cash’s categories.
+It also earns 3x points on pharmacies and dining as well as 2x points on general travel and gas.
+All non-bonus spend earns 1.5x points.

 The Chase Trifecta is one of the most useful card combinations in the industry.
 It’s the best way to earn valuable Ultimate Rewards points quickly and reap some excellent benefits too.
 Beginners should look into the Chase Trifecta first because of Chase’s application rules (mainly 5/24).
 And experienced travelers can get lots of use from UR points as well, making the Chase Trifecta a viable strategy for lots of people.